marcel-cd/tiny_frame/README.md

-Port of the TinyFrame C library from https://github.com/MightyPork/TinyFrame
+Port of the TinyFrame C++ library from https://github.com/MightyPork/TinyFrame

 Used an automated code conversion tool from to port https://github.com/MightyPork/PonyFrame from python to dart with some minor modifications.